'Act against officers responsible for deaths of common man,' Delhi minister to LG | Law-Order

 Delhi Cabinet Minister Atishi on Sunday urged Lt Governor V K Saxena to take action against officers whose negligence led to the deaths of two men in separate incidents in Harsh Vihar and LNJP Hospital.

-She also said that the LG is empowered to do so under the Centre's ordinance on control of services.
+In her letter to the LG, Atishi also said that he is empowered to do so under the Centre's ordinance on control of services.

 A labourer was electrocuted at an under-construction building here on Sunday, officials said.

 ''Despite these incidents, you are sitting silently.
-It has been two days since an autorickshaw driver lost his life due to the negligence of officers, but you have neither taken any action nor have had the courage to say anything on this matter,'' she said.
+It has been two days since an auto-rickshaw driver lost his life due to the negligence of officers, but you have neither taken any action nor have had the courage to say anything on this matter,'' said the PWD Minister.

 The Delhi government has also sought an interim stay on it till the final verdict arrives.